 The county needs volunteers with good customer service skills to meet and assist clients at its Annapolis and Glen Burnie offices.
 Volunteers are also needed to supervise foster children the first Tuesday of each month from 6 p.m. to 8 p.m. in Annapolis.
 For more information, call Tanya Steele at 410-269-4461 or email her at firstname.lastname@example.org.

 Jug Bay Wetlands

 Volunteers, children and adults, are needed to collect water samples, clear trails, weigh turtles, guide visitors on nature walks, draw maps, lead canoe trips, make posters, seine for fish, host the Visitor Center on weekends, and more.
 To volunteer, call Lindsay Hollister at 410-741-9330 or email email@example.com.
 Information: jugbay.org.

-The Department of Human Resources seeks male volunteers to mentor at-risk male youths living in the west and north part of the county.
+The department seeks male volunteers to mentor at-risk male youths living in the west and north part of the county.
 Mentors are matched with at-risk youth ages 8-20 in the Child Welfare Program.
 Mentors must be willing to commit to one year and are background screened and trained.
 Call Tanya Steele at 410-269-4462 or email her at firstname.lastname@example.org.

 Tutors are needed for combating adult illiteracy in the county.
 After training, tutors can choose their own schedule and locations with assigned students or can tutor at local detention centers.
 Hours are flexible, and most work can be done at home.
 To volunteer, call 410-269-4419 or email email@example.com.
 Information: icanread.org.Copyright © 2014, The Baltimore Sun